expo/fyi/wsl.md

 If any are still open, run `wsl --shutdown` and reopen a WSL terminal (via Windows Terminal or VS Code) to restart WSL.

+> [!TIP]
+> If mirrored mode is configured correctly, when you run `npx expo start` in your project, the IP address for the QR code should match the IP address you would see if you ran `ipconfig` in PowerShell.
+If you see a `172.x.x.x` IP address in your WSL terminal, mirrored mode is likely not configured correctly.

 #### Opening up the Hyper-V firewall

 On recent Windows/WSL updates, you may also need to open up inbound connections on the Hyper-V firewall.
 [Microsoft documents a few options for this](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking).
 One option is to right-click on Windows Terminal in the Start menu, click "Open as Administrator", open a Powershell tab, and run the following command: